Understanding Corporate Bankruptcy

 Voluntary Bankruptcy

-After carefully reviewing your company’s financial circumstances, you may determine that your company is not viable and accordingly decide that the best option is to end your business by way of an assignment into bankruptcy (“Assignment”).
+After carefully reviewing your company’s financial circumstances, you may determine that your company is not viable as a going concern and, accordingly, decide that the best course of action is to cease operations by way of an assignment into bankruptcy (“Assignment”).

 How It Works?

-In a voluntary bankruptcy, a company assigns all of its assets and liabilities to a Licensed Insolvency Trustee (“LIT”).
-The LIT files the Assignment documents with the Office of the Superintendent of Bankruptcy at which time the LIT will be named as Trustee of the estate on an interim basis.
-The LIT will immediately upon appointment take possession of all of the assets, undertakings and properties of the company.
+In a voluntary bankruptcy, a company assigns all its assets and liabilities to a Licensed Insolvency Trustee (“LIT”).
+The LIT files the Assignment documents with the Office of the Superintendent of Bankruptcy, at which time the LIT will be named as Trustee of the estate on an interim basis.
+The LIT will immediately, upon appointment, take possession of all of the company’s assets, undertakings and properties.

-A meeting of creditors will be called by the LIT to be held within 21-days of the effective date of bankruptcy.
-The purpose of the creditors’ meeting is to affirm the appointment of the Trustee, consider the affairs of the debtor company and appoint inspectors.
-Only creditors with claims against the estate that have been proven prior to the meeting may participate in the creditors’ meeting.
+A meeting of creditors will be called by the LIT to be held within 21 days of the date of bankruptcy.
+The purpose of the meeting of creditors is to affirm the appointment of the Trustee, consider the affairs of the debtor company and appoint inspectors.
+Only creditors with claims against the estate that have been proven prior to the meeting may participate in the meeting of creditors.

-Once the assets have been liquidated, the Trustee adjudicates the claims received and then distributes the funds to the creditors.
+Once the assets have been liquidated, the Trustee adjudicates the claims received and distributes the funds to the proven creditors based on the order of priority established by the BIA.

 Involuntary Bankruptcy

-Creditors have the option of petitioning a company into bankruptcy.
+Creditors have the option of petitioning (Petition) a company into bankruptcy.
 The first step is for the petitioning creditor to obtain consent from a LIT to act as Trustee of the estate.
-The petition is then served on the company and there is a hearing after the expiry of a ten-day notice period.
+The petition is then served to the company, and there is a hearing after the expiration of a ten-day notice period.
 The company may challenge the application if it believes it is not insolvent.
 If the Court agrees with the petitioner, a Bankruptcy Order will be granted.

 How It Works?

-Once a Bankruptcy Order is made by the Court, the LIT will be appointed to take possession of the assets, undertakings and properties of the bankrupt estate.
-The LIT is obligated to complete its statutory duties, whether there are any assets available to cover the costs of administration.
-In most circumstances, the petitioning creditor would be required to provide a retainer to the Trustee or indemnify the Trustee for its fees and costs prior to the application to Court.
+Once the Court makes a Bankruptcy Order, the LIT will be appointed to take possession of the bankrupt estate’s assets, undertakings and properties.
+Once appointed, the Trustee is obligated to complete certain statutory duties and cannot simply resign if there are insufficient funds in the bankrupt estate to pay its reasonable fees and disbursementsTherefore, in most circumstances, the petitioning creditor would be required to provide a retainer to the Trustee or indemnify the Trustee for its fees and costs prior to the application to Court.

 To find out if bankruptcy is the right choice for you, please contact one of the professionals at Crowe MacKay & Company.
 Schedule a free consultation with us today.